skeilbach/magnet4cardiac7t/readme.md

 Each submission will be evaluated on a previously unseen set of simulations, with both cost functions specified in the task.
 The optimization algorithm should run within 5 Minutes after which the program execution will timeout and the solution will be disqualified.

 ## Ideas where to go from here
-- Implement parallel processing and evaluation
+- Implement parallel processing during optimization
-- Optimize the calculation of phase-shifted fields
+- Speed up the calculation of phase-shifted fields
-- Optimize the cost function calculation
+- Run pytorch (or other DL software) to use gradient descent for local optimization
-- Run on GPU
+- Try out different global optimization algorithms